2025 NBA playoffs: (1) Cleveland Cavaliers vs. (8) Miami Heat

 Donovan Mitchell scored 30 points as the top-seeded Cavaliers cruised to a 121–100 victory in the series opener.
 Mitchell also tallied four steals, Darius Garland finished with 27 points, and Jarrett Allen notched a double-double for Cleveland.
 Although the Heat tried to rally in the second half, Cavaliers guard Ty Jerome came off the bench and scored 28 points in his playoff debut, including 16 points (6-of-7 shooting) in the fourth quarter to keep Miami at bay.
 Bam Adebayo and Tyler Herro both finished with over 20 points for the Heat, while reserve guard Davion Mitchell shot 8-of-12 and dished out a game-high nine assists.

 Cleveland fought off a late Miami rally, securing victory and establishing a 2–0 series advantage.
 Donovan Mitchell had another 30-point performance, including 7 3-pointers, while also logging 6 rebounds and 6 assists.
 Darius Garland added 21 points and 9 assists, whereas Evan Mobley contributed 20 points and 6 rebounds.
 Tyler Herro carried the Heat on scoring, notching 33 points and dishing out 5 assists.
 Bam Adebayo tallied 11 points, 14 rebounds and 9 assists, finishing one assist shy of a triple-double.
 Haywood Highsmith came off the bench and shot 5-of-6 from beyond the arc en route to 17 points, as the Heat conceded 121 points for the second game in a row.

 Cleveland rolled to a 124–87 victory to take a commanding 3–0 series lead.
 It was a balanced team effort for the Cavaliers — Jarrett Allen scored 22 points, De'Andre Hunter added 21 points, defensive player of the year Evan Mobley added 19 points, and Max Strus contributed 18 points.
-Ty Jerome had 13 points and 11 assists in 22 minutes — he was +33.
+Ty Jerome had 13 points and 11 assists in 22 minutes and was a team-high +33.
 This was the Heat's worst playoff loss in franchise history, which only lasted one game after Game 4's blowout loss.
-The Cavs took control with a 33–5 run early, outrebounded Miami 46–29, and outscored the Heat 60–30 in the paint.
+The Cavs took control with a 33–5 run early, out-rebounded Miami 46–29, and outscored the Heat 60–30 in the paint.

 Cleveland advanced to the Eastern Conference semifinals for the second straight season after a 55 point victory, the fourth-biggest playoff win ever.
 Cleveland won the series by a combined 122 points, one more than the previous record for series margin set by Denver over New Orleans in 2009.
 Miami was also the first team ever to lose by 30+ points in the playoffs in back-to-back games.
 All-star point guard Darius Garland missed the final two games of the series for the Cavs with a toe injury.

 The series also marked the Cavaliers' first-ever playoff series sweep in franchise history without LeBron James on the roster.